starship/starship/docs/zh-CN/config/README.md

 ## Environment Variable

-The `env_var` module displays the current value of a selected environment variables. 此组件只有满足以下条件之一时才会被显示：
+The `env_var` module displays the current value of a selected environment variables.
+The module will be shown only if any of the following conditions are met:

-- 设置的 `variable` 是一个已存在的环境变量
+- The `variable` configuration option matches an existing environment variable
-- 未定义 `variable`，但定义了 `default`
+- The `variable` configuration option is not defined, but the `default` configuration option is

 ::: tip Multiple environmental variables can be displayed by using a `.`. (see example) If the `variable` configuration option is not set, the module will display value of variable under the name of text after the `.` character.